By SeanPublished On: September 10, 2019Last Updated: November 23, 2022

-Medicinal chemistry lays the foundation for the drug discovery process.
+Medicinal chemistry lays the foundation for the drug discovery process, with the first steps being lead discovery and identification.
 A strong lead compound increases the chances of a pharmaceutical company developing a strong drug candidate, with better chances of success later on.
 However, choosing a compound from a library of thousands can be tricky.
 We look at ways to identify initial compounds, how to compare their activity as well as the properties of promising drug candidates.

 Table of Contents

 At the core of every drug is its active ingredient, the magical molecule responsible for bringing about therapeutic effects.
-But the process of bringing such a molecule from its discovery to market is a long one, littered with countless opportunities to fail completely.
+But the process of bringing such a molecule from its discovery to market is long, and littered with countless opportunities to fail completely.

-All medicinal chemistry programs begin by selecting a physiological target, followed by the screening of compounds that show activity toward it.
-These first steps are crucial, affording flexibility to chop and change without too much consequence, with the goal of delivering the unpolished diamond that is the drug candidate.
+All medicinal chemistry programs begin by selecting a physiological target, followed by screening compounds that show activity toward it.
+Promising compounds are known as leads.
+Leads are crucial in drug development because they afford flexibility to chop and change without too much consequence.

 After a target is identified, the search begins for lead compounds, also known as ‘hits’, that show promising activity toward the target.
 Lead compounds can arise from natural sources, with complex therapeutic compounds the result of millions of years of evolution.
-Early drug discovery was oftentimes serendipitous.
+Early drug discovery was oftentimes serendipitous, the result of pure luck.

 Penicillin, for example, was discovered in 1928 by Scottish scientist Alexander Fleming after his petri dish of Staphylococcus was found to be contaminated by mold.
 It turned out that the mold was capable of producing an anti-bacterial compound that became the active ingredient of Penicillin.